Analyzing Tapestry (NYSE:TPR) & Tandy Leather Factory (OTCMKTS:TLFA)

 Tandy Leather Factory has lower revenue, but higher earnings than Tapestry.

-This is a breakdown of current ratings for Tapestry and Tandy Leather Factory, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Tapestry and Tandy Leather Factory, as reported by MarketBeat.com.

 |Sell Ratings